The Starlight Barking: Characters

-Release
+Release and reception

 The book was initially published in 1967 by William Heinemann, Ltd. While not as popular as its predecessor, it has since had many reprintings and has also been released as an Amazon Audible audiobook in 2011, as well as an audiobook-on-CD by Brilliance Audio in 2017.
+Author Elizabeth Hand praised the "sophisticated canine society" in the novel.

+Although The Hundred and One Dalmatians has been adapted into two films (the animated One Hundred and One Dalmatians and live-action 101 Dalmatians), and each version has a sequel film (101 Dalmatians II: Patch's London Adventure and 102 Dalmatians), neither sequel film has any connection to The Starlight Barking.